Whoisabi/Fashion-Fusion/replit.md

 - Real-time updates via WebSockets

 ## Recent Changes
+- **2025-11-13**: GitHub import to Replit environment completed
+  - Installed all npm dependencies (500 packages)
+  - Applied database migrations using Drizzle ORM
+  - Configured dev workflow on port 5000 with webview output
+  - Verified Vite config allows all hosts (line 26: `allowedHosts: true`)
+  - Database auto-seeded with 100 products from DummyJSON API
+  - Frontend and backend running successfully on single port 5000
+  - Deployment configured for autoscale with build and start commands
+  - Application tested and verified working with hero section, navigation, and full UI

 - **2025-11-06**: Initial Replit setup and optimization
   - Configured Vite HMR for Replit proxy (clientPort: 443)
   - Set up workflow to run on port 5000